micheledpierri/llm_cardiology_eval/README.md

 3. Run main analysis:
    python scripts/analysis_main.py

+⚠️ Scripts expect data files to be in the same folder.
+Copy `.csv`/`.xlsx` files into the script directory before running.

 ## 📜 License

 This project is licensed under the MIT License – see the LICENSE file for details.